slurmulon/blot/README.md

 // tell blot to use the newly configured hazy object (and, by association, its fixture pool) blot.interpolator = hazy

-// load api blueprint, process fixtures against configured hazy pool, then export as a static blueprint file blot.Blueprint
+// load api blueprint, process fixtures against configured hazy pool, then export as a static API blueprint file blot.Blueprint
   .load('documentation.blot.apib')
   .then(compiled => blot.toFile(compiled.content, 'dist/documentation.apib'))